In a post from 2016, I wrote about how our lives can, do, and will continue to fall apart.

-For three weeks, in the early hours of morning when the house was quiet, I was overcome with grief, sadness, and cried like a brokenhearted little boy.
-The visual images that pervaded my thoughts in this time of overwhelming sadness and grief was focused on my dad’s physical struggle during his last month.
-I knew that if I could get past those images of physical suffering and mental deterioration I would most likely come back to some sort of normalcy.
+For three weeks, in the early hours of the morning when the house was quiet, I was overcome with grief, sadness, and cried like a brokenhearted little boy.
+The visual images that pervaded my thoughts in this time of overwhelming sadness and grief, focused on my dad’s physical struggle during his last month.
+I knew that if I could get past those images of physical suffering and mental deterioration I would most likely come back to some sort of normalcy

 I turned to Pema Chödrön for advice